Myths and realities of the seal harvest

 - Myth: Canadian harvesting practices are worse and more inhumane compared to other countries.

-The Northwest Atlantic harp seal population is healthy and abundant with an estimated population of 7.3 million animals, over three times what it was in the 1970s.
-The grey herd seal population is currently estimated to be about 350,000 animals.
+The Northwest Atlantic harp seal population is healthy and abundant with an estimated population of 7.4 million animals, almost six times what it was in the 1970s.

 Myth: The seal harvest provides such low economic return for sealers that it is not an economically viable industry.